nubenetes/awesome-kubernetes/docs/kubernetes.md

 * [medium: 3 Years of Kubernetes in Production–Here’s What We Learned](https://medium.com/better-programming/3-years-of-kubernetes-in-production-heres-what-we-learned-44e77e1749c8)
 * [revistacloudcomputing.com: Los mejores proveedores de Kubernetes](https://www.revistacloudcomputing.com/2020/09/los-mejores-proveedores-de-kubernetes/)
 * [Virtual Clusters for Kubernetes — Benefits and Use Cases](https://medium.com/better-programming/virtual-clusters-for-kubernetes-benefits-use-cases-a4eee1c5c5a5) Virtual Kubernetes clusters could be the next driver for Kubernetes adoption.
-* [Getting a shell on each node](https://gist.github.com/xandout/8d24558c75c53f3cb8bf0a97ec25fcfc) Learn how you can use a **DaemonSet to expose an SSH shell on each node** of your cluster (even if you don't have SSH installed)
 * [medium: Virtual Clusters for Kubernetes — Benefits and Use Cases](https://medium.com/better-programming/virtual-clusters-for-kubernetes-benefits-use-cases-a4eee1c5c5a5) Virtual Kubernetes clusters could be the next driver for Kubernetes adoption
 * [containerjournal.com: Overcoming Kubernetes Infrastructure Challenges](https://containerjournal.com/topics/container-management/overcoming-kubernetes-infrastructure-challenges/)
 * [medium: Installing cf-for-k8s on a Kubernetes Cluster Running on Digital Ocean](https://medium.com/cloud-foundry-foundation/installing-cf-for-k8s-on-a-kubernetes-cluster-running-on-digitalocean-acffdc652dcf) If you want to install Cloud Foundry on Kubernetes on Digital Ocean, you might find this article relevant.